akuczala/MERA/README.md

 # MERA
-Matlab code implementing the multiscale entanglement renormalization ansatz (MERA) in (1+1) dimensions.
+Matlab code implementing the multiscale entanglement renormalization ansatz (MERA) in (1+1) and (2+1) dimensions.
 See [here](https://arxiv.org/abs/1109.5334) for algorithm details.
 As written, the algorithm finds the ground state energy per site of the [tranverse field Ising model](https://en.wikipedia.org/wiki/Transverse-field_Ising_model).
 It also computes the entanglement entropy and magnetization.

 ## Usage
 The function `MERA(g,chi,totSteps,stepSize,SIMERA,start)` runs the algorithm.
 The parameters are as follows: